ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 than the ones that were requested of the Attester.
 This is to ensure that only the selected entities are exposed to the Verifier.

-A Presenter MUST NOT disclose Evidence if it contains an entity with an attribute that was not requested of the Attester.
+A Presenter MUST NOT disclose Evidence if it contains an entity with a claim that was not requested of the Attester.
 This is to ensure that only the selected information is disclosed to the Verifier.